Sethuram2003/AdaptiMind-Context-Aware-AI-Agent-with-Dynamic-Memory/README.md

-# 🤖 LLM Memory Toolkit
+# 🤖 AdaptiMind: Context-Aware AI Agent with Dynamic Memory

 A stateful AI agent built on the Letta platform using Llama 3.1, featuring dynamic memory management and custom tool integration for enhanced conversational experiences.